jsiek/arete/README.md

    with large software dependencies.

 3. efficient runtime: runtime overheads will in general be low and under control of the programmer.
-Memory management is not by garbage collection, but is instead under programmer control.
+Memory management is not via garbage collection, but is semi-automatic and under programmer control.
 Specialization/monomorphization of generics will be available as a compiler optimization.

 4. high power-to-weight ratio: the language will have a relatively low number of features, but those features will be powerful and work